Jeff Samardzija

-Jeffrey Alan Samardzija (/səˈmɑrdʒə/; born January 23, 1985), nicknamed "Shark", is an American former professional baseball pitcher.
+Jeffrey Alan Samardzija (/sə'mərdʒijə/; born January 23, 1985), nicknamed "Shark", is an American former professional baseball pitcher.
 He played college baseball and football for the University of Notre Dame, and was recognized as a two-time football All-American playing wide receiver and a two-time Baseball All-American as a pitcher.
-He was selected by the Chicago Cubs in the fifth round of the 2006 Major League Baseball Draft, and made his major-league (MLB) debut in 2008.
+He was selected by the Chicago Cubs in the fifth round of the 2006 Major League Baseball draft, and made his major-league (MLB) debut in 2008.
 He played in MLB for the Chicago Cubs from 2008 to 2014, the Oakland Athletics in 2014, the Chicago White Sox in 2015, and the San Francisco Giants from 2016 to 2020.
-He was an all-star in 2014.
+He was an All-Star in 2014.

 Early life

+Jeffrey Alan Samardzija was born on January 23, 1985, in Merrillville, Indiana.
 Samardzija's father, Sam Samardzija, was a professional hockey player, and his older brother, Sam Samardzija Jr., Samardzija's current agent, was an All State football and baseball player who graduated from Indiana University and is now the Senior Vice President at Wasserman Baseball.
 His paternal grandparents emigrated from Serbia.
 When Samardzija was in high school his mother, Debora Samardzija, died from a rare respiratory disease.

 Samardzija grew up in Valparaiso, Indiana, where he attended Valparaiso High School, and was a letterman in football, basketball, and baseball.
 In football, he was a three-time first team All-State honoree, and was twice named the team's Most Valuable Player.
 After his junior year, he was invited to participate in the Indiana football All-Star game.
 In baseball, he was a first team All-State honoree.
 He graduated from Valparaiso High School in 2003.